KDE/digikam-doc/maintenance_tools/maintenance_faces.rst

 .. important::

-   For face management to work correctly, digiKam needs to download the deep-learning models from the web during its first run.
-See :ref:`the Quick Start section <quick_start>` for details.
+   For face management to work correctly, digiKam needs access to the deep-learning models that can be downloaded from the web during its first run.
+See the :ref:`Quick Start <quick_start>` section of this manual for details.

-The **Detect and recognize faces** section of the **Maintenance Tool** has 2 additional options for managing your face database.
+The **Detect and recognize faces** section of the **Maintenance Tool** has two additional options for managing your face database.

 - **Rebuild all training data**: Use this to clear all training data from the face recognition database and rebuild it using the face tag thumbnails.
 This is useful if you have changed the face tag regions on several images, or if the recognition process isn't returning as many results as you expect.

 - **Reset and clear all faces and training**: CAUTION!
 This will delete all training from the face recognition database and do a full detection scan on all images.
-When it is complete, all confirmed faces will be moved to **Unknown** and you will have to begin again training your face database.
+When it is complete, all confirmed faces will be moved to **Unknown** and you will have to begin training your face database all over again.
 If this process is interrupted, you can salvage face training that hasn't been deleted by running **Rebuild all training data** above.